oracle-devrel/langchain-oci-genai/README.md

 ....
 ```

-Change the prompt and re-run the same code
+Change the prompt and re-run the same code:

-- Update the code
+1. Update the code

     ```python
     print(chain.invoke("What is India's fiscal deficit"))
     ```

-- Run the code
+2. Run the code:

     ```console
     $ python3 searchpdf.py
     ```

-AI Output after searching through the Budget PDF is.
+AI Output after searching through the Budget PDF is:

     India's fiscal deficit for the year 2024-25 is estimated to be 5.1% of GDP, according to a budget speech by the country's Finance Minister Nirmala Sitharaman.
 This is in line with the government's goal to reduce the fiscal deficit to below 4.5% by 2025-26.